Fabritscio/Fabritscio/README.md

 - 👋 Hi, I’m Fabio (aka Fabritscio)
 -     I attended Grey College in Bloemfontein, South Africa
--     I have incredible work ethic, abnormal high-drive and ability to adapt to different situations
+-     I have incredible work ethic, abnormaly high-drive and ability to adapt to different situations
 - 👀 I’m interested in software programming, collaborating with like minded people on different projects
 -     We are all here to find solutions
 - 🌱 I’m currently learning, Harvard Universities CS50 Introdution to Computer Sciences